The lesions caused by cold sores and canker sores may appear and feel similar, but they actually have different causes.

 CANKER SORES (Aphthous ulcers)

 are annoying ulcers that can affect anyone.
-Canker sores occur only in the soft tissues of the mouth, like on your gums or the insides of your cheeks, and can be caused by a variety of factors, including an injury to the inside of your mouth or vitamin deficiencies.
+Canker sores occur only in the soft tissues of the mouth, like on your gums or the insides of your cheeks.
+They are caused by a variety of factors, including an injury to the inside of your mouth or vitamin deficiencies.
 They are often brought on by stress of one type or another.

 ** Canker sores ARE NOT contagious.

 They can arise singly or in small clusters on the inside of your lips or cheeks, on your gums, your soft palate, or on or underneath your tongue.
-They typically have a white or yellow center and a red border.
-They can be extremely painful.
-They also occur more frequently in people using toothpastes that contain sodium lauryl sulfate.
+They typically have a white or yellow center and a red border and can be extremely painful.
+Canker sores occur more frequently in people using toothpastes that contain sodium lauryl sulfate.
 You can also help yourself by avoiding citrus juices and other acid containing foods like tomato sauces.
 Stick to a bland diet if you experience an outbreak.

 Possible triggers can be one or more of the following: